ufal/factgenie/README.md

 </div>

 ## 📢  News
+- **08/10/2024** - We added  [step-by-step walkthrougs](../../wiki/00-Tutorials) on using factgenie for generating and annotating outputs for a dataset of basketball reports 🏀
+- **07/10/2024** - Example datasets have been removed from the repository.
+Instead, you can find them in the "external resources" section on the data management page.
 - **24/09/2024** - We introduced a brand new factgenie logo!
 - **19/09/2024** - On the Analytics page, you can now see detailed statistics about annotations and compute inter-annotator agreement 📈
 - **16/09/2024** - You can now collect extra inputs from the annotators for each example using sliders and selectboxes.
 - **16/09/2024** - We added an option to generate outputs for the inputs with LLMs directly within factgenie! 🦾
-- **10/09/2024** - We improved UX for the annotation and browsing interfaces.
-See the summary of changes [here](https://github.com/ufal/factgenie/pull/71).

 ## 👉️ How can factgenie help you?
 Outputs from large language models (LLMs) may contain errors: semantic, factual, and lexical.